Definitions of all things M&A related

 Target company repurchasing stock from the acquirer or a third party for a premium price to avoid the stock falling into the hands of the acquirer.

-By target companies employing public relations firms, law firms, and investment bankers to fend off unfriendly takeovers.
+Target companies employing public relations firms, law firms, and investment bankers to fend off unfriendly takeovers.

 Restricting individuals with large amounts of convertible securities to convert if by doing so the individual is going to hold 10% or more of the target’s shares.